edlund/linux-microfs/README.md

  * inotify-tools (>=3.14), https://github.com/rvoicilas/inotify-tools (opt)
  * tmpfs (>=3.11.0), https://www.kernel.org/ (opt)

 Once the build environment is set up it is sufficient to run `make` from the root source directory to build the lkm and the hostprogs with zlib support.

+It is possible to control which compression libraries are supported by specifying `LIB_*`-params for make.
+Available options are:

+ * `LIB_ZLIB`
+ * `LIB_LZ4`

+To add support for LZ4, simply use `make LIB_LZ4=1`.
+Please note that zlib support must always be compiled for the hostprogs, so specifying `LIB_ZLIB=0` will only mean that the lkm is compiled without zlib support.

 Use the make command line argument `DEBUG=1` or the combination `DEBUG=1 DEBUG_SPAM=1` to do a debug build.
 Please note that a